Strilanc/Hand-Qubits/README.md

 This project contains code and instructions for making simulated toy qubits that you can hold.

-The basic idea is to have a bunch of balls of Arduinos inside.
+The basic idea is to have a bunch of balls with Arduinos and other electronics inside.
 The Arduinos record motion data and report it to a hub computer, which is doing the quantum simulation, over bluetooth.
 The basic actions of quantum computing (single-qubit operations, measurement, controlled operations) are mapped to movement of the balls (turning, knocking, and pressing together).